 Local SEO matters for any business or other organization that wants to show up consistently and accurately online.
 This matters in terms of brand management, customer usability, and performance on the Google SERP (Search Engine Results Page).
 But what about the cost?
 This guide explains Local SEO pricing and has a link to review our Local SEO contract.

-We believe most organizations should be able to manage a Google business listing on their own and we don’t offer monthly management.
-A one time analysis and customized set of recommendations ranges from $300 – $600.
+We believe most organizations should be able to manage a Google business profile on their own and we don’t typically offer monthly management.
+A one time analysis and customized set of recommendations is $400.
 Here’s what is included:

 - Deep dive report into the Google My Business Insights reporting and analysis on current state performance